mantidproject/mantid/docs/source/algorithms/PeakMatching-v1.rst

 Input Table and datafile requirement
 ####################################

-- input table must have atleast 2 tables in which one column is the peak centre and the other is the standard deviation,the names of the columns must be given if they differ from the default values: centre and sigma respectively.
+- input table must have atleast 2 column in which one column is the peak centre and the other is the standard deviation,the names of the columns must be given if they differ from the default values: centre and sigma respectively.
 - json file can be loaded to override the default but must follow structure below:

 .. code-block:: json